UmangRajpara13/Arrow/OpenInSchnell.md

  ### Add an icon?
  <br/>

-1. In Applications directory right click & then select 'Get Info' on this apple script as well as Arrow Console and drag the Arrow's icon to this apple script's icon
+1. In Applications directory right click & then select 'Get Info' on this apple script as well as Arrow Terminal and drag the Arrow's icon to this apple script's icon

 ## on Windows
 arrow automatically adds `Open Arrow here` after installation.